remotely-save/langs/README.md

-# Translations for Remotely Secure
+# Translations for Remotely Sync

 ## How To Add A Language?